 David is currently Chairman of Quadrant Group Limited, a leading independent supplier of aviation simulation and training, with subsidiaries in the UK and US.
-Until February 2023 he was Chairman of Synectics plc, an AIM-quoted provider of high-end electronic security systems and previously a Non-Executive Director, and with technology companies in the earlier career, David was a partner at
+Until February 2023 he was Chairman of Synectics plc, an AIM-quoted provider of high-end electronic security systems and previously a Non-Executive Director, and Chairman of the Audit Committee, of SCISYS plc, a software company quoted on AIM.
+He has extensive experience with technology companies in the business-to-business field.
+In his earlier career, David was a partner at Bain & Company, a leading strategy consulting firm.